 Art UK's collection of oil paintings by Sidney Herbert Sime only scratches the surface of what is a rich oeuvre of over 800 caricatures, landscapes, portraits, drawings and illustrations held at Worplesdon Hall's Sidney H. Sime Art Gallery.

-The Sidney Herbert Sime oil collection, as hosted on Art UK, only scratches the surface of what is a rich oeuvre of over 800 caricatures, landscapes, portraits, drawings and illustrations held at Worplesdon Hall’s Sidney H. Sime Memorial Gallery.
-As Senior Editor at the PCF, I approached the artist from the perspective of the oil painting cataloguing project.
+As I had worked as Senior Editor on the Public Catalogue Foundation's oil paintings cataloguing project, I had first approached the artist from the perspective of that medium.
 Sime's oil works are mainly landscapes in warm muted tones, devoid of people, interspersed with fantastical scenes that are more recognisable as the illustrator's imaginative work.
-My job involved checking artwork records, which can often mean reading through pages and pages of landscapes, yet there was something about Sime's views that grabbed my attention.
+My job involved checking artwork records, which often meant reading through pages and pages of information about landscapes, yet there was something about Sime's views that grabbed my attention.
 His softly dark forests under pink clouds were calming and quiet, yet had an overlay of something odd: a peculiar feature.
-Intrigued, I began to research Sime (and in 2014 was pleased to read a great ‘Artist in Focus’ article by Gallery Trustee, Mary Broughton).
+Intrigued, I began to research Sime (and in 2014 was pleased to read a great article by Gallery Trustee, Mary Broughton).

 Jade King, Art UK Senior Editor